mikamalouf/lda---preprocess/README.md

 - If the value is out of date, the reactive object will recalculate it (and then save the new result).
 - If the value is up-to-date, the reactive expression will return the saved value without doing any computation

+# File format
+1. Make sure that the date in the file is m/d/y <br />
+2. The file upload must be a csv file <br />
+3. Dilutions must be in order from highest to lowest concentration <br />
+4. Dilutions must be in the format "1/100", not "100" or "1:100" or "0.01" <br />

 # What to do before updating the code
 1. Ensure that your R (different from RStudio) is up to date
 2. Install required packages <br />